-About the Film
+About the The Mill Documentary

 The Issues at Play

-When the Government of Nova Scotia announced that the Boat Harbour Effluent Treatment Facility would close in 2020 it was a huge win for the members of Pictou Landing First Nation.
+When the Government of Nova Scotia announced that the Boat Harbour Effluent Treatment Facility would close in 2020, it was a huge win for the members of Pictou Landing First Nation.
 A spill of untreated effluent on their sacred burial ground in 2014 sparked a blockade that closed the Pictou County pulp mill.
-To end the standoff the Government agreed to the long-standing demand of the Pictou Landing Band to close the toxic treatment facility that has poisoned their air, land and water for 50 years, bringing to an end Nova Scotia’s worst case of environmental racism.
+To end the standoff, the Government agreed to the long-standing demand of the Pictou Landing Band to close the toxic treatment facility that has poisoned their air, land and water for 50 years, bringing to an end Nova Scotia’s worst case of environmental racism.